 - BarleyMax Digestive 1st

 My final tip - any plain cereal based on oats or wheat biscuits is great for a healthy breakfast.
-Keep the sugar or honey you add yourself to a minimum.
+Keep the sugar or honey you add yourself to a bare minimum.
 Just enough to sweeten.
-Add in a sliced banana or a handful of sultanas or some stewed or canned fruit as well.
+Add in a sliced banana or a handful of sultanas or some stewed or fresh fruit as well.